davidnbooth/html3pdf.js/README.md

 html3pdf.js converts any webpage or element into a printable PDF entirely client-side using [html2canvas](https://github.com/niklasvh/html2canvas) and [jsPDF](https://github.com/MrRio/jsPDF).

-This library is a continuation of, and is compatible with the API for, [html2pdf.js](https://github.com/eKoopmans/html2pdf.js) by [Erik Koopmans](https://github.com/eKoopmans)
+This library is a continuation of, and is compatible with the API for, [html2pdf.js](https://github.com/eKoopmans/html2pdf.js) by [Erik Koopmans](https://github.com/eKoopmans).
+The majority of this README was written by Erik Koopmans.
 ## Differences from html2pdf.js:

 - Dropped support for environments that don't have native Promises.